 and circulation fully automated.
 In 1989 a computer room, a large storage area and a spacious boot room were constructed.

 The Sisters of Mercy formed and guided the direction of St. Mary's School for 36 years from 1960 to 1996.
 Their tradition and commitment to excellence in education, the integration of Christian values, outreach to others, and care of the earth is the foundation on which the school is built.
 Mrs. Yvonne Johns was the first lay principal of St. Mary's School from 1996 to 1999 followed by Mr. Greg Miller from 1999-2004.
-Our current principal, Mr. Brent Arsenault began in 2004.
+Mr. Brent Arsenault served as principal from 2004-2017.
+Our current principal, Mrs. Jenny Schroeder began in 2017.

 From 1960 until 1977 the school was staffed by Sisters of Mercy and Frontier Apostles from several countries and supported by a parish subsidy, bingo gaming funds and tuition fees.
 The first staff consisted of two Sisters of Mercy, Sister Stanislaus (Principal and gr.
 3 & 4), Sister Margaret Quinn (gr.
 1 & 2) and one Frontier Apostle, Kay Calligan (gr.
 5 & 6).